Early Muslim conquests

-It has been suggested that Jews and some Christians in Sassanid and Byzantine territory were dissatisfied and welcomed the invading Muslim forces, largely because of religious conflict in both empires.
-However, Arab Christian confederations including the Ghassanids initially allied themselves with the Byzantines, and Sassanids and Byzantines fought together against the Muslims in the Battle of Firaz.
-Some of the lands lost by the Byzantines to the Muslims (namely Egypt, Palestine, and Syria) had been reclaimed from the Sassanids only a few years prior to the Muslim conquests.
+It has been suggested that Jews and some Christians in Sasanian and Byzantine territory were dissatisfied and welcomed the invading Muslim troops, largely because of religious conflict in both empires.
+However, confederations of Arab Christians, including the Ghassanids, initially allied themselves with the Byzantines.
+There were also instances of alliances between the Sasanians and the Byzantines, such as when they fought together against the Rashidun army during the Battle of Firaz.
+Some of the lands lost by the Byzantines to the Muslims (namely Egypt, Palestine, and Syria) had been reclaimed from the Sasanians only a few years prior to the Muslim conquests.

 Background

+Pre-Islamic Arabia

-Arabia was a region that hosted a number of different cultures, some urban and others nomadic Bedouin.
-Arabian society was divided along tribal and clan lines with the most important divisions being between the "southern" and "northern" tribal associations.
-Both the Roman and Persian empires competed for influence in Arabia by sponsoring clients, and in turn Arabian tribes sought the patronage of the two rival empires to bolster their own ambitions.
-The Lakhmid kingdom which covered parts of what is now southern Iraq and northern Saudi Arabia was a client of Persia, and in 602 the Persians deposed the Lakhmids to take over the defense of the southern frontier themselves.
-This left the Persians exposed and over-extended, helping to set the stage for the collapse of Persia later that century.
-Southern Arabia, especially what is now Yemen, had for thousands of years been a wealthy region that had been a center of the spice trade.
-Yemen had been at the center of an international trading network linking Eurasia to Africa and Yemen had been visited by merchants from East Africa, Europe, the Middle East, India and even from as far away as China.
-In turn, the Yemeni were great sailors, travelling up the Red Sea to Egypt and across the Indian Ocean to India and down the east African coast.
+Arabia was a region that hosted several cultures, some urban and others nomadic Bedouin.
+Arabian society was divided along tribal and clan lines, with the most important divisions being between the "southern" and "northern" tribal associations.
+Both the Byzantine and Sasanian empires competed for influence in Arabia by sponsoring clients; in turn, Arabian tribes sought the patronage of the two rival empires to bolster their own ambitions.
+The Lakhmid kingdom, which covered parts of what is now southern Iraq and northern Saudi Arabia was a client of Persia, and in 602 the Persians deposed the Lakhmids to take over the defense of the southern frontier.
+This left the Persians exposed and overextended, helping to set the stage for the collapse of the Persian Empire later that century.
+Southern Arabia—especially what is now—Yemen, had for thousands of years been a wealthy region that had been a center of the spice trade.
+Yemen had been at the center of an international trading network linking Eurasia to Africa, and Yemen.
+It had been visited by merchants from East Africa, Europe, the Middle East, India and even from as far away as China.
+In turn, the Yemeni were skilled sailors, travelling up the Red Sea to Egypt and across the Indian Ocean to India and down the east African coast.
 Inland, the valleys of Yemen had been cultivated by a system of irrigation that had been set back when the Marib Dam was destroyed by an earthquake in about 450 AD.
 Frankincense and myrrh had been greatly valued in the Mediterranean region, being used in religious ceremonies.
 However, the conversion of the Mediterranean world to Christianity had significantly reduced the demand for these commodities, causing a major economic slump in southern Arabia which helped to create the impression that Arabia was a backward region.